 Even though he is always trying to innovate, his famous series “What the cut” is not innovative.
 He admitted getting inspired by Ray William Johnson with Equals Three.
 Proof that he is trying to innovate, the format of his series changed a lot over time.
 When he started, the videos were lasting approximately five minutes.
-It is now 45 minutes, with in the introduction of the video a short film.
+It is now 45 minutes, within the introduction of the video a short film.

-French Youtubers: Video games
+French Youtubers: Video Games

 Here is a list of French YouTubers playing or talking about video games.

-17 – Joueur Du Grenier (Around 3.4M subscribers)
+- Joueur Du Grenier